 - Cat upper respiratory issues were greatly reduced since visitors were not putting fingers in cages.

 - This being said, as life begins to re-open we have a strategy that will allow people to walk through, but keep the stress level down for our animals.

 No one will be able to visit with an animal until there is a fully processed, approved application.

 Once approved, visits will be scheduled and will be no longer than 15 minutes and you may only visit with 3 animals.
 There will be no same day visits.

-Groups of people (no more than 5 at a time), will have to schedule a time to come in, to view animals, and if anyone is unvaccinated a mask must be worn.
+Groups of people (no more than 5 at a time), will have to schedule a time to come in, to view animals.
 Mentors MUST remain with the group and time spent in our community cat room will be no longer than 30 minutes for all groups, again mentors must remain with groups.
 Also, groups will not be allowed to give animals treats.
 Our staff has worked with our vet center to plan treats and enrichments throughout the day.